-Deciding to go to university is a tough decision, and deciding to study abroad in the UK might seem a bit scary.
-It is worth knowing, however, that when it comes to applying to UK universities you’re in the same situation as everyone else – you all apply online through the Universities and Colleges Admissions Service, known as UCAS.
+Deciding to go to university is a tough decision, and deciding to study abroad in the UK might seem scary.
+It is worth knowing that when it comes to your UK university application you’re in the same situation as everyone else.
+Everyone applies online through the Universities and Colleges Admissions Service, known as UCAS.

 Completing your UCAS application is a big task, so we spoke to Sebastian Baker, A Level Programme Manager at Bellerbys College Brighton, to find out what UK universities look for in applicants and his top tips for success.

 From your experience, what do universities in the UK look for in an application for a degree?

 Universities want to see evidence that you can cope with degree level study in your chosen subject and will do well at the university.
 This evidence is mostly shown through exam results and this is very important, but you also need to be able to write an effective personal statement and demonstrate the enrichment activities you’ve taken part in.
 This shows how truly passionate you are about your subject.
 Strong recommendations from current teachers are also important for your academic reference.

 What common problems do international students face when trying to impress a university at an interview or with their personal statement?

 Students often fall into the trap of finding out what universities want and then going through everything as if it’s a tick box exercise.
 If you do this, you lose one of the key things universities are after – genuine interest in the subject.

 A classic example of where students go wrong in their university application personal statement is when they start talking about becoming a ‘rich international banker after university’, or that they really want to go to Oxford ‘because it’s one of the world’s best universities’.
 These are pointless statements that don’t show your personality or have any meaning.
 What universities really want is a student who just loves the subject.